Growing Pains or Lyme Disease?

 How can I tell if my child has growing pains or Lyme disease?

 Growing pains occur only at night, in muscles, and never cause swelling or limping.
-Lyme disease causes joint swelling, daytime symptoms, and functional changes such as limping.
+Lyme disease causes joint swelling, daytime symptoms, and functional changes.

 Can Lyme disease cause leg pain at night?